Utkarsh101001/Interpretable-AI-for-ECG-Signal-Based-Cardiac-Abnormality-Detection/README.md

 ## Objectives

 ### Primary Objective

-Studying the trade-off between the model’s performance and its interpretability while limiting Decision Tree depth to preserve full clinical interpretability.
+Study the trade-off between the model’s performance and its interpretability while limiting Decision Tree depth to preserve clinical interpretability.

 ### Secondary Objectives

-Analyze how Sensitivity changes as tree depth increases.
-Analyiseperformance metrics (e.g. Specificity, F1-score) to quantify overall perfromance of the model, and to identify the minimum tree depth, number of nodes, and other structural parameters that achieve clinically acceptable Sensitivity.
+- Analyze how Sensitivity changes as tree depth increases.
+- Analyze additional performance metrics (e.g., Specificity, F1-score) to quantify overall performance of the model.
+- Identify the minimum tree depth, number of nodes, and other structural parameters that achieve clinically acceptable Sensitivity.